-Doing the right thing for our people, our communities, and the environment earns the trust of our policyholders, distribution partners, employees, and shareholders, enabling us to grow our business profitably and meet the diverse needs of our stakeholders.
+Doing the right thing for our people, our communities, and the environment earns the trust of our policyholders, distribution partners, employees, and shareholders, enabling us to grow our business profitably and meet the diverse needs of our stakeholders2.
 The simple concept of "doing the right thing" embodies the principles that guide the way we do business.
 It is embedded in our culture and exemplified by our employees each and every day.

-Our four guiding principles-"Everything Counts, Everyone Matters®," "Always Do Right," "Act Responsibly," and "Embrace Innovation"-serve as the cornerstone of our success and our Company values.
-Every day, our Businesses are guided by these principles and by our values in the way they conduct their work, engage with team members, and give back to their communities.
-They add sustainability and resilience to Berkley while also contributing to the broader society.
-Whether employing individuals with diverse backgrounds and demographics, giving back to the communities in which we live and work, or managing our impact on the environment and working with our policyholders to help them manage their environmental impact, our principles and values have been embedded in our culture from the founding of our Company.
+Our four guiding principles-"Everything Counts, Everyone Matters"," "Always Do Right," "Act Responsibly," and "Embrace Innovation"-serve as the cornerstone of our success and our Company values.
+Every day, our Businesses are guided by our principles and values in their work, team engagement, and community contributions.
+These principles add sustainability and resilience to Berkley while also contributing to the broader society.

-&lt;sup>2The term "stakeholder" is amorphous, meaning different things to different people with its meaning further adapting to the context in which it is used.
-As used in this report, the term "stakeholder" broadly refers to any party with an interest in our operations, provided, however, such use of the term stakeholder does not imply and does not create any legal, equitable, contractual or fiduciary right vis-à-vis any such interested party, which right does not already independently exist.
+2The term "stakeholder" is amorphous, meaning different things to different people with its meaning further adapting to the context in which it is used.
+As used in this report, the term "stakeholder" broadly refers to any party with an interest in our operations, provided, however, such use of the term "stakeholder" does not imply and does not create any legal, equitable, contractual or fiduciary right vis-à-vis any such interested party, which right does not already independently exist.